PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 # Recommendation

 1. The top 10 items should be made available in stock, further analysis should go into the insights 1 to 4 for a more effective action plan that can bring in more income.
-2. Reintroduction of the Jack Daniels Old #7 Black Lbl and the Captain Morgan Spiced Rum is recommened since as it stands, thoUgh both items we no more on sale at a pont, they contributed a good amount in total even more than other items with sales running through all the years.
+2. Reintroduction of the Jack Daniels Old #7 Black Lbl and the Captain Morgan Spiced Rum is recommended since as it stands, though both items we no more on sale at a point, they contributed a good amount in total even more than other items with sales running through all the years.
-3. It is mostly expected that during the holiday season, parties and occassions cause a rise in the purchase of beverages but it was winter wasn't an example in this scinario, thus a compaingn and promotional sale on the products is recommended to bring cause more sales in the season.
+3. It is mostly expected that during the holiday season, parties and occasions cause a rise in the purchase of beverages but it was winter wasn't an example in this scenario, thus a campaign and promotional sale on the products is recommended to bring cause more sales in the season.